-The design of our study is a variation on [38].
-In their study, Keshavarz et al [38] used a mixed-methods design (qualitative method and document analysis) to "examine the relevance and usefulness of the concept of 'complex adaptive systems' as a framework to better understand ways in which health promoting school interventions could be introduced and sustained" ([38], p.
+The design of our study is a variation on a study by Keshavarz et al. [40].
+To our knowledge, this is the only test-case in the public health literature that has sought to empirically validate, in an exhaustive manner, the usage of a complex systems framework.
+In their study, Keshavarz et al. [40] used a mixed-methods design (qualitative method and document analysis) to "examine the relevance and usefulness of the concept of 'complex adaptive systems' as a framework to better understand ways in which health promoting school interventions could be introduced and sustained" ([40], p.
 1467).
 For their study they combed through the general literature on complexity science to arrive at a working definition of schools as complex systems.
 Next, they chose their case study, a set of public schools that had "implemented at least one health promoting schools project."
 Then, to test the empirical validity of their definition they explored, in litmus test fashion, each of its key characteristics to determine if their case study did, indeed, exhibit the characteristics of a complex system.

-Like Keshavarz et al [38], as explained above, our study conducts a litmus test of a case study: sprawl and its impact on the macroscopic health outcomes of a network of 20 communities located in Summit County, Ohio USA.
+Like Keshavarz et al. [40], as explained above, our study conducts a litmus test of a case study: sprawl and its impact on the macroscopic health outcomes of a network of 20 communities located in Summit County, Ohio USA.
 However, our study differs in two important ways:

 First, our intention is different.
-Keshavarz et al [38] wanted to see if the data they collected empirically evidenced the characteristics outlined in their definition.
+Keshavarz et al. [40] wanted to see if the data they collected empirically evidenced the characteristics outlined in their definition.
 From this perspective, they assumed their definition and its characteristics to be reasonably valid.
 For them, the issue of validity had to do with whether the case study fit their definition.
-The intention of our study is the opposite: we wanted to see if the characteristics in Table 1, as defined, should be applied to our data, to determine their degree of fit.
+The intention of our study is the opposite: we wanted to see if the characteristics in Table 1.1, as defined, should be applied to our data, to determine their degree of fit.
 In other words, our question was: Does the definition fit the case study?
 For us, this difference in intent highlights the major problem in complexity science research today, as applied to the social sciences: the definitions of complex systems that social scientists use are generally assumed valid; the only question to be answered is "does the data fit?"
-However, based on the extensive critiques made by Cilliers [17] and others (e.g., [11], [12], [47]), in the social sciences the real challenge is the opposite: determining the validity of the definitions used, as applied to each and every topic of study.
+However, based on the extensive critiques made by Cilliers [19] and others (e.g., [12, 13, 49]), in the social sciences the real challenge is the opposite: determining the validity of the definitions used, as applied to each and every topic of study.
 Testing definitions is not, however, a matter of epistemology.
 The critiques listed above acknowledge the theoretical and methodological plurality of complexity science.
 Instead, testing is a matter of fit.
 Is the chosen definition (metaphorical or not) empirically valid and theoretically valuable?

-Given our difference in intent, for this study we developed and employed the Definition Test of Complex Systems (hereafter referred to as the DTCS).
+Given our difference in intent, for this study we developed and employed the Definitional Test of Complex Systems (hereafter referred to as the DTCS).
 The DTCS is a formal test that guides researchers through the process of assessing the empirical validity of defining their topic as a complex system-see method section for more information.